-When you're ready for a new smartphone, don't just stash your old one in a drawer.
+When you're ready for a new smartphone, such as the new iPhone 11 or iPhone 11 Pro, don't just stash your old iPhone X in a drawer.
 There are plenty of places to go to recycle your phone and get cash back, or at least donate it to a worthy cause.

 Keep in mind that newer phones and well-known manufacturers—Apple and Samsung are the most popular—will mean more money for your device.

 Also, make sure to shop around.
 Prices vary among companies, depending on their current stock and expected demand.
-For comparison's sake, at the time of publication I checked on what each company was offering for an iPhone 8 Plus with 256 GB and Verizon service.
+For comparison's sake, at the time of publication I checked on what each company was offering for an iPhone X with 256 GB.

 SEE: Mobile device computing policy (Tech Pro Research)